 First, gather all your ingredients.
 Then comes the fun part!
 Get creative with your cheffy plating skills.
 Remember, it’s just an appetizer board so you don’t have to take it too seriously.
 This non-recipe is not a hard science by any means, but here’s how I do it:

 • Pick a centerpiece.
-I chose my bowl of marinated baby mozzarella cheese for the recipe photo, and a bowl of roasted red peppers for our video day.
-Like I said, this is not a hard science!
-Go with what your heart desires.
+I used a bowl of marinated baby mozzarella cheese for the recipe photo, and a bowl of roasted red peppers for our video day.
+Just go with what your heart desires.
 Set your prettiest bowl somewhere close to the center of a large cutting board or platter.

 • Fill in the gaps.
 Arrange roasted bell peppers, fresh seasonal fruits and vegetables, and toasted almonds in any blank spaces on the board. close up of a large antipasto platter with a selection of meats, cheeses, fruits, vegetables and nuts.